-- 2014 Article 33 Insurance Tax Study File This file, compiled by the Department of Taxation and Finance, includes the tax returns of all insurance companies filing under Article 33. - Congressional Joint Committee on Taxation Estimates of Federal Tax Expenditures - No data are available for Federal items at the State level.
+- 2015 Article 33 Insurance Tax Study File This file, compiled by the Department of Taxation and Finance, includes the tax returns of all insurance companies filing under Article 33. - Congressional Joint Committee on Taxation Estimates of Federal Tax Expenditures - No data are available for Federal items at the State level.
 Federal tax expenditure items estimated by the JCT are prorated to New York. - New York State Department of Financial Services aggregate data.

-The projections of the tax expenditures from 2014 to 2018 use a variety of economic forecast variables.
-Projections of items under Federal exclusions from income in the Appendix were taken from JCT estimates of Federal tax expenditures and prorated to New York.
+The projections of the tax expenditures from 2015 to 2019 use a variety of economic forecast variables.